bjornregnell/muntabot/README.md

 # muntabot

-This single-page client-only web app is available for execution in your browser here:
+This client-only web app is available for execution in your browser here:

 https://cs.lth.se/pgk/muntabot